Ex-Audi chief pleads guilty in automaker’s diesel emissions scandal

 Volkswagen has since become one of the world’s biggest makers of battery-only cars.

-Former VW CEO Martin Winterkorn, who resigned in the wake of the 2015 EPA announcement, has been charged by U.S. and German authorities but cannot be extradited to the U.S. German proceedings against him have stalled because he is in poor health.
+Former VW CEO Martin Winterkorn, who resigned in the wake of the 2015 EPA announcement, has been charged by U.S. and German authorities, but Germany does not generally extradite its citizens to countries outside the European Union.
+German proceedings against him also have stalled because he is in poor health.